-Arcturus Therapeutics Holdings Inc. (the "Company" or "Arcturus") is a global messenger RNA medicines company focused on the development of infectious disease vaccines and significant opportunities within liver and respiratory rare diseases.
-The Company became a clinical stage company during 2020 when it announced that its Investigational New Drug ("IND") application for ornithine transcarbamylase ("OTC") deficiency and its Clinical Trial Application ("CTA") for candidate LUNAR-COV19 were approved by applicable health authorities.
+Arcturus Therapeutics Holdings Inc. (the "Company" or "Arcturus") is a commercial messenger RNA medicines company focused on the development of infectious disease vaccines and opportunities within liver and respiratory rare diseases.
+Arcturus became a clinical stage company in 2020 when it announced that its Investigational New Drug ("IND") application for ornithine transcarbamylase ("OTC") deficiency and its Clinical Trial Application ("CTA") for candidate LUNAR-COV19 were approved by applicable health authorities.
+In 2023, our COVID-19 vaccine, ARCT-154 (also referred to as KOSTAIVE®), received marketing authorization approval in Japan for adults 18 years and older, and in September 2024 KOSTAIVE became the world's first approved and commercially available self-amplifying RNA (sa-mRNA) vaccine.